Roast Gammon in Cider with Calvados and Apples

-Double line a large roasting pan with foil.
-Place joint in roasting pan and pour over the cider, apple sauce, calvados and add whole apples.
+Double line a non-stick large roasting pan with foil.
+Place the joint in the pan and pour over the cider, apple sauce, calvados and add the apples.

-Place another piece of foil on top and roast in oven.
-Baste and turn joint over half way through cooking time.
+Place another piece of foil on top and roast in oven for 1 hour.
+Baste and turn the joint over half way through cooking time.

-Remove joint carefully from oven.
-Remove rind from joint and score the fat.
-Baste the joint with the juice and sprinkle the fat with sugar and return to oven for further 10-15 minutes to brown.
+Carefully remove the joint from oven.
+Remove the rind from the joint and score the fat.
+Baste the joint with the juice and sprinkle the fat with sugar, return to the oven and cook for a further 10-15 minutes.

-The juices can be used as a sauce, but taste first as they may need a spoonful of brown sugar depending on the saltiness of the joint.
+The juices can be used as a sauce, but check for saltiness first.

-Serve thickly sliced with apples and roasted vegetables.
+Slice the apples and serve with roasted vegetables.